 A boat trip on the lake is worth it in any season (ideally not in the rain, though).
 It’s one of the best ways to get a glimpse of the nicest places of Lake Como in a short time.

-TIP: For more practical information and tips for your visit, take a look at the following guides on our blog as well:
+TIP: For more practical information and tips for your visit to the region, take a look at the following guides on our blog as well:

 Have a great trip!